 A trademark or service mark licensee can sub-license the use of the mark to a third party only under the consent of the trademark or service mark owner (licensor).
 Such consent must be in writing and may be given expressly in the licence agreement.
 Otherwise, such written consent may be granted separately by the licensor before the implementation of the sub-licence agreement.
-If the licence agreement is silent on the issue of sub-licensing, and no separate written consent of the license the use of the trademark or service mark or other intellectual property subject matter in Russia.
+If the licence agreement is silent on the issue of sub-licensing, and no separate written consent of the licensor has been granted, the licensee will not be entitled to sub-license the use of the trademark or service mark or other intellectual property subject matter in Russia.